kokuwaio/k3s-maven-plugin/README.md

 * [`kind`](https://kind.sigs.k8s.io/)
 * [`minikube`](https://minikube.sigs.k8s.io/docs/)

-Becaues `k3s` has a very fast startup and can run in docker this plugin relies on `k3s`.
+Because `k3s` has a very fast startup and can run in docker this plugin relies on `k3s`.

 If you don't like to use this plugin you can: